noveenawan/INST126_consolproj2/README.txt

     The only hint is the length of the word.

   Functionality:
+    The program fetches a random word from a text file that I created.
     The program presents underscores, representing the letters of the world.
     Players will have to type in a letter.
 If the player guesses the letter correctly, the program will place that letter in its correct position.
 If the player guesses incorrectly